New Overtime Pay Rules Are Coming: How Business Owners Can Prepare

 If you’d like to start tracking time for your employees now in preparation for the new overtime regulations going into effect in December, the easiest way to do it is by using a time clock and attendance software tool.

 Ready to stop manually tracking employee time?
-When I Work employee time tracking is now free forever!
+Start your free 14-day trial of When I Work Time and Attendance!

 When I Work has a lightweight and affordable time clock software tool that can allow you to easily and conveniently keep records of employee hours, track overtime, and forecast labor costs.
 More than 50,000 business owners rely on When I Work for tracking time, scheduling, and communicating with their employees.
 With When I Work Time and Attendance, you can: